dvdwinden/transcript-magazine/src/index.md

   </div>

   <p>
     The presentation of <em>ISSUE TWO</em> took place at <a href="https://perdu.nl/en/agenda/presentation-transcript-2//?ref=transcriptmag.store" rel="external" target="_blank">Perdu</a> in Amsterdam, in January of 2025.
-Iris Cuppen gave an introduction to the magazine, outlining its traces back to Georges Perec.
-Maia Kenney read her essay, and Daniël van der Winden read a story.
+Iris Cuppen gave an introduction to the magazine, outlining how it found its inspiration in the work of Georges Perec.
+Maia Kenney read her essay, and Daniël van der Winden read his story.
   </p>
-  <p>We printed 200 copies of this issue, and have a few available, still.</p>
+  <p>A few copies of this issue are available still.</p>

   <h3>Buy ISSUE TWO · €17</h3>
   <p>Shipping once per week within The Netherlands, to select countries in mainland Europe, and to the United Kingdom.
 For pick-ups in Amsterdam or Rotterdam, we'll reach out to you to coordinate after you've placed your order.</p>